-Built on a curve of the Garonne river, Bordeaux has been a major port since pre-Roman times and for centuries a major focal point for European trade.
+Built on a curve of the Garonne river, Bordeaux has been a major port since pre-Roman times and, for centuries, a major focal point for European trade.
 It was the Romans who planted vines in Bordeaux, to satisfy the thirst of their army, with the initial sites based just south of the city, in what we now call the Graves zone of Bordeaux.
-However, the industry really started to flourish in the 17th century, when Dutch engineers began draining the marshland of the Medoc for vine cultivation.
+However, the industry started to flourish in the 17th century, when Dutch engineers began draining the marshland of the Medoc for vine cultivation.
 The area’s importance as a center of the fine wine trade remains undiminished today.

 Where to stay

-Magnificent Chateau with lavish dining rooms and vineyard views, cozy boutique hotels in picture-postcard villages or modern accommodation in the center of Bordeaux – take your pick.
+Magnificent Chateau with lavish dining rooms and vineyard views, cozy boutique hotels in picture-postcard villages, or modern accommodation in the center of Bordeaux – take your pick.
 Bordeaux caters to every possible whim and desire.
 But for a romantic weekend break, you can’t go wrong with Cordeillan Bages in the Medoc.
-The restaurant is one of the region’s finest and the Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.
+The restaurant is one of the region’s finest, and the Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.

 Another top choice is the Grand Hotel de Bordeaux & Spa.
 It has long been one of Bordeaux’s finest hotels.
 Behind the gorgeous facade lies a panoply of perks, such as a Michelin-starred restaurant, a fantastic pampering spa, and extremely professional and gracious service.
 The more informal Brasserie L’ Europe is the place to be at weekend lunchtimes.

 Where to start?
 Apart from the famous Chateau of the Medoc and Bordeaux’s right bank, a plethora of attractions awaits the oenophile and gastronome.
 The region is full of great restaurants for starters, whether it be classical French Bistros or formal, elegant Michelin-starred establishments.
-Moreover, in recent years Bordeaux has become full of trendy wine bars, where you can sample as few or many vintages of local wines are you like, in a lively and educational setting.
-And, of course, there is idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.
+Moreover, in recent years Bordeaux has become full of trendy wine bars, where you can sample as few or many vintages of local wines are you like in a lively and educational setting.
+And, of course, there is the idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.

 Medoc – Chateau visits

 Welcome to the world’s most important fine wine region.
-This famous wine-producing area lies close to the Gironde river; known as the Medoc, it contains the Chateaux of legends including Margaux, Latour and Mouton Rothschild.
+This famous wine-producing area lies close to the Gironde river, known as the Medoc; it contains the Chateaux of legends including Margaux, Latour and Mouton Rothschild.
 One of our top favorites for a friendly and engaging visit is Chateau Kirwan in Margaux.
 Its current owners, the Schyler family, are a well-established group of merchants who restored the estate to its former glory.
-Today Chateau Kirwan now produces some of the most powerful, elegant and rich wine in Margaux.
+Today Chateau Kirwan now produces some of the most powerful, elegant, and rich wine in Margaux.
 But more importantly, they welcome visitors and offer really interesting site tours and tutored tasting.

 Undoubtedly the region’s prettiest village, it’s not hard to see why couples are drawn to this bastion of history and fine wine.
 It’s a UNESCO World Heritage site, thanks to its largely unspoiled character and medieval monuments.
 The place is bursting with chic boutiques, great cafes, and restaurants, indeed simply taking a stroll around the center is a highlight in itself.
 Vineyards stretch in all directions from the hub of the old town, and many of Bordeaux’s most famous estates are located in the region.
 We’d recommend visiting Chateau Angelus, recently promoted to the same status at Chateau Cheval Blanc and Ausone.
 With a new visitors center and tasting room, the multi-lingual staff will ensure a great tasting for all.

 There is far more to this fascinating and lively city than simply fine wine.
-Exploring Bordeaux reveals a wealth of attractions, especially along the waterfront where a long sweep of classical facades is broken by the Esplanade des Quinconces, with its striking fountains and statues.
+Exploring Bordeaux reveals a wealth of attractions, especially along the waterfront, where a long sweep of classical facades is broken by the Esplanade des Quinconces, with its striking fountains and statues.
 Another must-visit is the Basilique St-Michel, which was started in 1350 and took 200 years to complete.
 Also, make sure to see the 18th century Grand Theatre, a magnificent example of French Neoclassical style.
 For nightlife, head to the trendy St Pierre district.

 More information on a Wine Tour of Bordeaux